Narelle Heard

 Robert Matthews

 Having grown up on the family farm at Meringur, Robert has been involved in dryland wheat and sheep farming his whole life.
-After 13 years in the Commonwealth public service working in employment counselling, Robert returned to full time farming in 1998.
+After 13 years in the Commonwealth public service working in employment counselling, Robert returned to full-time farming in 1998.

-With a keen focus on all areas of natural resource management, combatting soil erosion, resource efficiency and the further development of biological farming methods are major priorities for Robert.
+With a keen focus on all areas of Natural Resource Management; combatting soil erosion, resource efficiency and the further development of biological farming methods are major priorities for Robert.

 Andrew Charles

-He is currently the Executive General Manager of Child and Family Services (Victoria/NSW) at Mallee Family Care, as well as the Executive Chair of the Mallee Child and Family Services Alliance and President of the Irymple Football Netball Club.
+His broader regional leadership includes serving as Executive General Manager of Child and Family Services (VIC/NSW) at Mallee Family Care and Executive Chair of the Mallee Child and Family Services Alliance.

 Ann Hodge